New England Lamb Bake

 - 3 large potatoes, peeled and sliced

 - Preheat oven to 375°.
 In a Dutch oven, heat oil over medium heat.
 Add lamb and onion; cook and stir until meat is no longer pink.
 Stir in flour until blended.
 Gradually add broth.
 Bring to a boil; cook until thickened, 1-2 minutes, stirring to loosen browned bits from pan.
 Add leeks, carrots, 1 tablespoon parsley, rosemary, salt, pepper and thyme.

 - Spoon into a greased 13x9-in. or 3-qt. baking dish.
 Cover with potato slices; brush with 2 tablespoons melted butter.
 Bake 1 hour; brush potatoes with remaining butter.
-Return to oven; bake until meat is tender and potatoes are golden, 1-1/2 to 2 hours.
-Sprinkle with remaining parsley.
+Return to oven; bake until meat is tender and potatoes are golden, 30 minutes to 1 hour more.
+Cool briefly; sprinkle with remaining parsley.